-There are five IB World Schools, with one, the International School Dhaka, authorised to offer the three programmes leading to the International Baccalaureate Diploma, while the others offer one or two of the programmes.
+There are eight IB World Schools, with three of these authorised to offer all three programmes leading to the International Baccalaureate Diploma, while the others offer one or two of the programmes.
 Aurora International School in Dhaka gained authorisation to offer the IB Primary Years Programme in 2022.

 Many leading schools are members of the Dhaka International Schools Association, which aims to promote professionalism and share best practice.
 Accrediting bodies active in Bangladesh include the Council of International Schools, the Council of British International Schools and the New England Association of Schools and Colleges.

 Most private schools in Bangladesh teach in English and offer British qualifications, such as IGCSEs, O-levels, A-levels and the Cambridge Pre-U. Some serve as recognised centres for exam boards operating in the country, such as Edexcel and Cambridge International Examinations.

 The Bangladeshi curriculum is available in both Bengali and English and some public schools are also English-medium.
 The sector includes some religious and missionary foundations, while around three million children are taught in private Islamic madrassa schools, of which more than half are subsidised by the government.

 The public education sector has seen rapid development over recent decades with gross primary enrolment reaching 125 per cent and net secondary enrolment 68 per cent in 2020, according to UNESCO.